ahoxus/ahoxus.github.io/pages/ioniq.md

 + practically no noise
 + completely with no emission and their smells

-only for sale or to trade in for bmw i3 (at least 94a) in excellent battery condition, or the xbus. we really need another car category now.
+only for sale or to trade in for xbus (or similar) in excellent battery condition. we really need another car category now.

-see below some reference pictures for the art we wanted to make on it.
+see below some reference pictures for the art we still want to make on it.